-How Much Does A Nose Piercings Cost? - Price Guide
+How Much Does A Nose Piercing Cost?
+(Price Guide)

 If you want to change up your look, but you don’t have much money to invest, nose piercings can be the way to go.
 They’re still edgy enough to draw attention, but common enough that people won’t stare when you walk by.
 However, nose piercing costs can still fluctuate depending on several different variables.

 This guide will help you determine what factors into the cost of a nose piercing and what discounts you might expect to find.
 You’ll also understand why the cheapest rates aren’t always the bargain they’re cracked up to be.

 The price of a nose piercing will typically range from $25 to $95.
 While that may be a large range, not all nose piercings are the same.
 They are many locations a nose can be pierced and some of them are more expensive than other sites on the nose.

 A nostril piercing is typically cheaper than other nose piercings.
 You should expect to pay $25 to $70.